ccnfac/MyPhone/README.md

 The only Bitcoin custody system built into a smartphone that treats the OS as an adversary.

 MyCryptoWallet uses a Cold Vault / Hot Wallet architecture where your public key is never exposed on-chain while funds are at rest.
-Shor's algorithm — the quantum attack that breaks standard Bitcoin key security — is useless against a key it can never see.

 ### How it works